 1 pound fresh small pink shrimp

 Bring to a boil, then cover and lower the heat.
-Simmer for covered for 15 minutes.
+Simmer, covered, for 15 minutes.
 Turn off the heat.
 Let stand covered for 5 minutes.
 Remove the lid and fluff the quinoa.
 Stir in the lemon zest and half of the minced parsley.

 Pat the shrimp dry and season with salt and pepper.
 In a separate large skillet or wok, heat the remaining tablespoon of butter over high heat and sear the shrimp quickly until cooked — about 1 to 2 minutes.
 Add to the pan with the vegetables and sauce and toss with the remaining parsley.
 Taste and season with more salt and pepper if needed.

-Serve immediate, topping the lemon quinoa with shrimp and its sauce.
+Serve immediately, topping the lemon quinoa with shrimp and its sauce.

 Updated from recipe originally published June 2007.